855princekumar/py-to-do/README.md

 ## Requirements

+- PHP 7.x or above
 - Python 3.x
-- Tkinter
-- pyinstaller
+- A web browser
+- Apache Server (for Linux)

 ## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute this code for your purposes.
+This project is licensed under the **Apache License 2.0**.
+You may use, modify, and distribute the code in accordance with the terms of the license.

-Happy task managing! 🚀